stoplightio/spectral/CONTRIBUTING.md

 We want to encourage everyone to be welcoming to newcomers and encourage new contributors from all backgrounds.

-Also, to help create an environment where anyone could potentially be welcome to contribute, we have a Code of Conduct that applies to the project and adjacent spaces related to Spectral.
+To help create an environment where anyone could potentially be welcome to contribute, we have a Code of Conduct that applies to the project and adjacent spaces related to Spectral.

 ## Stoplight Community Code of Conduct